-The Federal Act on the Implementation of International Sanctions (Embargo Act, EmbA) governs coercive measures enacted by Switzerland to implement sanctions ordered by the United Nations, by the Organization for Security and Co-operation in Europe, or by Switzerland's most significant trading partners, which serve to secure compliance with international law, and in particular respect for human rights.
+The Federal Act on the Implementation of International Sanctions (the "Embargo Act" (EmbA)) governs coercive measures enacted by Switzerland to implement sanctions ordered by the United Nations, by the Organization for Security and Co-operation in Europe, or by Switzerland's most significant trading partners, which serve to secure compliance with international law, and in particular respect for human rights.

-A "simple" breach of EmbA provisions is punishable by a custodial sentence of up to one year or a fine of up to CHF500,000.
-A "qualified" breach is punishable by a custodial sentence of up to five years, which may be combined with a fine of up to CHF1 million.
+A "simple" breach of EmbA provisions is punishable by a custodial sentence of up to one year or a monetary penalty.
+A "qualified" breach is punishable by a custodial sentence of up to five years or a monetary penalty.
 In the case of negligence, a fine of up to CHF100,000 may be issued.

-Moreover, the Federal Act on the Control of Dual-Use Goods, Specific Military Goods and Strategic Goods (Goods Control Act, GCA) sets forth provisions relating to export restrictions.
-Breaches of these provisions can lead to a custodial sentence or a fine of up to CHF1 million, and in severe cases, to a custodial sentence of up to ten years and a fine of up to CHF5 million.
-In the case of negligence, a fine of up to CHF100,000 may be issued.
+Moreover, the Federal Act on the Control of Dual-Use Goods, Specific Military Goods and Strategic Goods (the "Goods Control Act" (GCA)) sets forth provisions relating to export restrictions.
+Breaches of these provisions can lead to a custodial sentence of up to one year or a monetary penalty, and in severe cases, to a custodial sentence of up to ten years.
+In the case of negligence, a monetary penalty may be ordered.